 We teach in multiple courses and some clerkships.

 Medical Humanities & Bioethics Pathways is a longitudinal 4-year enrichment program started by DMH&B in 2002 for students with interests in humanities, fine arts, performing arts, values -based social science, gender, racial, disabilities, religious studies and ethics.
 Certificates are awarded at graduation with info in Dean’s letter.

-The Health Humanities Year-Out Fellowship and Health Humanities Summer Research Fellowship are available to medical students in the University of Rochester School of Medicine & Dentistry.
-The fellowships are administered through the SMD Office of Student Inclusion and Enrichment Programs.
-These are competitive, paid fellowships sponsored by the Department of Health Humanities and Office of Medical Education.
+The Health Humanities Year Out Research Award is available to medical students in the University of Rochester School of Medicine & Dentistry.
+The Research Award is administered through the SMD Office of Medical Student Enrichment Programs (OMSEP).
+These are competitive, paid awards sponsored by the Department of Health Humanities & Bioethics and Office of Medical Education.
 Information regarding the application process is distributed to UR medical students in the Fall.